julianxhokaxhiu/FFNx/README.md

 - **Voice acting**!
 One of the first mods to make use of this will be [Echo-S](https://forum.tsunamods.com/viewtopic.php?f=65&t=9) when it will be released!
 - Support for external SFX audio effects
 - Support for external Ambient audio effects
+- Support for external movie audio files ( allows multiple videos to share the same audio )
+- Support for external movie voice acting ( dedicated audio layer only for voice acting on top of movies )
+- Steam achievements!
+You can now unlock them while playing with FFNx
+- Real-time light engine!
+You can now feel the game visually like never before
+- Real-time camera control in battles
+- Analogue controls using the full axis of your left analog stick

 ### FF8
 - Enable the VRAM debug window while playing in order to see how the engine uploads textures